 A misrepresentation in law is a “false statement of fact” which is delivered by a seller before a contract is made.
-However, there are other factors which must consider and before delivering a compensation claim un the heading of Misrepresentation.
+However, there are other factors which must be considered and before delivering a compensation claim under the heading of Misrepresentation.

 Misrepresentation Act 1967

 The first consideration is, did you believe the misrepresentation?
-If you didn’t believe what was said, clearly you would not have taken that statement into consideration when your comic behaviour changed from a position of being an unwilling to that of a willing buyer.
+If you didn’t believe what was said, clearly you would not have taken that statement into consideration when your behaviour changed from a position of being an unwilling, to that of a willing buyer.

 Example: - “if you buy this box of pencils you will look 20 years younger”!
-You know this to be false would never have relied upon the statement thus, any claim will be impaired as to a reasonable person you would not have relied upon the false statement.
+You know this to be false and would never have relied upon the statement, thus any claim will be impaired as to a reasonable person you would not have relied upon the false statement.

-If a statement was deliver and you did consider, believed and act upon it, that in itself might not fully entitle you to compensation and for the following reason.
+If a statement was delivered and you did consider, believed and acted upon it, that in itself might not fully entitle you to compensation and for the following reason.

-Example: what you must consider is, was the misrepresentation obvious to you having regard for your education, employment, environment etc. For example, if you are a banker, educated and practice banking for a living, you will know more about banking that the average man in the street.
+Example: what you must consider is, was the misrepresentation obvious to you having regard for your education, employment, environment etc?
+For example, if you are a banker, educated and practice banking for a living, you will know more about banking than the average man in the street.
 Thus, having a higher level of “knowledge” about the misrepresented subject.
-Were you suspicious that a misrepresentation was being delivered.
-Why did this not cause you to check the suspicion you had.
-Would checking out the representation be the act of a reasonable man, if so are you culpable?
+Were you suspicious that a misrepresentation was being delivered?
+Why did this not cause you to check the suspicion you had?
+Would checking out the representation be the act of a reasonable person,? if so, are you culpable?

 Subjective objective test

-You will present your account of what was said and then the court will look at what happened after they will refer to documents and express evidence to see if your account aligns with the factual documents.
+You will present your account of what was said and then the court will look at what happened.
+They will refer to documents and express evidence to see if your account aligns with the factual documents.

 Categories of Misrepresentations

-Should the contract be unwound then all other contracts and obligation which flowed from the misrepresented are likely to be classed as fruits of the poisonous tree and unwound as well, (memberships of clubs and obligations to trust companies).
+Should the contract be unwound then all other contracts and obligations which flowed from the misrepresentation are likely to be classed as 'fruits of the poisonous tree' and unwound as well (memberships of clubs and obligations to trust companies).

-In many sales environment representations, as to what benefits the product will deliver (after you have paid the consideration) will be made, some will be simply sales puffery, some over egging the pudding some lies misrepresentations and equally truthful statement.
+In many sales environment representations, as to what benefits the product will deliver (after you have paid the consideration) will be made, some will be simply sales puffery, some over-egging the pudding, some lies, misrepresentations and equally truthful statements.
 The task you face is sorting the wheat from the chaff which is an onerous burden having regard for your right to be told the truth.
-Therefore, the Misrepresentation Act came into existence protects consumers from false or fraudulent statement that induce a consumer into buying something or entering into a contract.
+Therefore, the Misrepresentation Act came into existence to protect consumers from false or fraudulent statements that induce a consumer into buying something or entering into a contract.

 Damages or Unwinding the Contract?

-Once you case has been proven the court will be satisfied that liability is proven and established, equally the type of misrepresentation will be stated so the correct remedies is determined and applied.
+Once you case has been proven, the court satisfied that liability is proven and established, equally the type of misrepresentation will be stated so the correct remedies are determined and applied.

 There are two types of remedy:

-- Damages in the form of financial compensation will be awarded to compensate the victim of a misrepresentation, for the harm done and insofar as money can do this.
+Damages in the form of financial compensation will be awarded to compensate the victim of a misrepresentation, for the harm done, insofar as money can do this.

 The parties are treated as though the contract never existed, thus other considerations might be needed, so as to return money paid as a consequence of the misrepresented contract.